miguelgonzalezcruz/code-bridge-minardi/data/datasets-for-making-charts/README.md

-Here are the final preprocessed and pivoted datasets for maiing visuals.
+Here are the final preprocessed and pivoted datasets for maiing visuals.\ Some of these datasets wheren't used in the final version of the projcet:
+- `solar_plants_location.csv`
+- `capacity_vs_population.csv`